 Here are some of the notable advantages of using on-premises Prometheus and Grafana:

-- Complete Control - If it’s your data and your machine with one cluster, and a dedicated team of engineers for maintenance, updates, and monitoring, going on-premises with Prometheus and Grafana is a plausible solution.
-You will decide the software, configure them according to your needs, and you can do it on your own systems.
+- Complete Control - If it's your data and your machine with one cluster, and a dedicated team of engineers for maintenance, updates, and monitoring, going on-premises with Prometheus and Grafana is a plausible solution.
+You will decide on the software, and configure them according to your needs, and you can do it on your own systems.

 - Firewall - Now, as you keep all your data and servers close to you, there is no need to open the ports to allow access through firewalls for outside contact.